Woman charged in unprovoked attack at the Aliquippa VFW as the 3rd offender

 Police said an investigation of the video footage showed Ours assaulted and strangled the victim who was mostly unconscious and defenseless.

-An arrest warrant is out for Brown, police said Brown failed to turn herself in and anyone with information is asked to contact the Aliquippa Police Department at 724-378-8000.
+An arrest warrant is out for Ireland Brown, police said Ireland Brown failed to turn herself in and anyone with information is asked to contact the Aliquippa Police Department at 724-378-8000.